-- Include any contextual information necessary to understand how the volumetric data have been compiled, such as any standards, methodologies, and assumptions used. - If you have left column 2 blank because you do not have the data, please describe the barriers to reporting that data and any plans to collect and report it. - Describe the thresholds for what is 'much higher' and 'much lower' for the change in volume for each water aspect compared to the previous year. - You should account for the change compared to last year and also indicate the anticipated future trends for these volumes, if known. - If there is any level of uncertainty in your 'Total' figures in column 2, or if there is an estimated figure, you should explain it in this field and give the range of uncertainty.
+- Include any contextual information necessary to understand your primary reason for the comparison with previous reporting year and the five-year forecast, and how the volumetric data have been compiled, such as any standards, methodologies, and assumptions used. - If you have left column 1 blank because you do not have the data, describe the barriers to reporting that data and any plans to collect and report it. - Describe the thresholds for what is 'much higher' and 'much lower' for the change in volumes from previous reporting year and the five-year forecasts. - If there is any level of uncertainty in your 'Total' figures in column 1, or if there is an estimated figure, you should explain it in this field and give the range of uncertainty.
 Uncertainty can arise from data gaps, assumptions, metering/measurement constraints including equipment accuracy, data management, etc. - Note: CDP expects withdrawals, discharges and consumption figures to balance (approximately; +/- 5%) so if there is a good reason why this cannot happen, it should be explained in here.